 Lead, Asbestos, Termites & Energy Reports

-These reports are all required by law and grouped together in a single document known as the DTT (Dossier de Diagnostic Technique).
-It’s the vendor who’s obliged to commission and pay for these up-to-date reports to be attached to the Compromis de Vente – the notaire will ensure that the law is complied with.
-Termite reports are dependent on the area of France and vendors with swimming pools are obliged to commission a report on its safety features.
+These reports are all required by law and grouped together in a single document known as the DTT (Dossier de Diagnostic Technique), the equivalent of an Energy Performance Certificate.
+It falls to the vendor to commission and pay for these up-to-date reports to be attached to the Compromis de Vente – the notaire will ensure that the law is complied with.
+Termite reports are dependent on the area of France the property is located in.
+Vendors with a swimming pool are also responsible for commissioning a report on all of its safety features.

-Once you’ve both signed the Compromis, the buyer has a ten-day cooling-off period.
+Once you’ve both signed the Compromis de Vente, the buyer has a 10-day cooling-off period.
 During this time, you can withdraw from the sale without incurring a penalty, but the seller cannot.
-Once this period’s over, the contract’s binding for both parties.
-Therefore, it’s crucial that you don’t sign the Compromis lightly!
+Once this period is over, the contract is binding for both parties.

 Transfer of Funds

-The deposit is usually 10% of the net purchase price.
+Assuming you intend to go ahead, you’ll need to arrange a transfer of funds, in Euros, to pay the deposit.
+You’ll find advice about currency transfers from our expert Mar Bonnin-Palmer, senior key account manager at foreign exchange specialist moneycorp, in our currency zone.
+The deposit is usually 10 per cent of the net purchase price.
 From this point on, if you withdraw from the sale, you could lose your deposit, unless it’s for one of the reasons listed in your clauses suspensives.

 Local Authority Property Searches

-Once the Compromis is signed, the notaire will begin the legal process, including the searches on the property, such as the land registry, rights to ownership, boundaries and rights of way.
-It’s important to note that, in France, these searches don’t include looking at any private planning permissions that may exist near the property.
-So to ensure your neighbour isn’t about to build next to your boundary, visit the local mairie and ask to see the plan communal (recent planning applications) or ask the agent to obtain this information.
+Once the Compromis is signed, the notaire will begin the legal process, including the searches on the property, such as the land registry, ownership, boundaries and rights of way.
+It’s important to note that, in France, these searches don’t include looking at any private planning permissions that may exist in the vicinity of the property.
+So to ensure your neighbour isn’t about to build next to your boundary, visit the local mairie and ask to see the plan communal (recent planning applications).
+Alternatively, ask the agent to obtain this information.

-The whole buying process should take three or four months, from making the offer to signing the final contract.
+The whole buying process should take three to four months, from the moment you make an offer on the property to the signing of the final contract.

-Disclaimer: This guide is provided for general information purposes only and isn’t intended to be a substitute for professional advice regarding any aspect of purchasing a French property.
-If in doubt, consult your estate agent, legal or tax adviser.
+DISCLAIMER: This guide is provided for general information purposes only and isn’t intended to be a substitute for professional advice regarding any aspect of purchasing a property in France.
 FrenchEntrée cannot be held responsible for the consequences of decisions or actions you may choose to take in connection with viewing trips or a property purchase.